ghbooth12/music_app/README.md

 **For Premium Musicians**

-* Upgrade your membership by paying just $15.
-You can cancel at any time.
+* Upgrade your membership by paying just $1.(Currently the site is on test mode, genuine card can't be used.
+To learn more about test cards, click [here](https://stripe.com/docs/testing#cards)){:target="\_blank"}.)
+The premium membership can be canceled at any time.
 (Test User is already a premium level for demonstration.
-To see this in action, log out and click the button.)
+To see this in action, log out and click "Premium" on the menu at the top.)
 * List multiple songs in the profile.
 Songs are all linked from SoundCloud.